Appdynamics/ot-sample-app/README.md

 ### Building images
 - $ `docker-compose build`

 ### Running the Application

 Once you have Kubernetes cluster (docker-desktop, minikube, EKS, GKE), apply the deployment files.
-NodePort services for application gateway and prometheus are exposed on Ports 30001, 30002 respectively

-`<domain> = localhost` (if running locally)
+NodePort services for application gateway, prometheus, zipkin are exposed on NodePort services on 30001, 30002, 30003 respectively

 - $ `kubectl apply -f k8/`

--  Traces
+-  Traces `<domain> = localhost` (if running locally)
    - Can be generated doing a GET on API service  `curl -v http://<domain>>:30001/book/somerandom`
    - Can be visualized in Zipkin `http://<domain>:30003`
--  Metrics
+-  Metrics `<domain> = localhost` (if running locally)
    - Can be viewed on prometheus hosted `http://<domain>:30002/`

 - $ `kubectl delete -f k8/`